MrCabss69/RepoGPT/README.md

 RepoGPT is an advanced tool designed to analyze code repositories, generating detailed and structured project summaries.
 Inspired by the gpt-repository-loader and gptrepo tools, RepoGPT makes it easy to understand the structure and components of a project, optimizing its integration with platforms like ChatGPT.

 # Installing
-The project structure and usage process have been updated.
-Follow these steps to start using RepoGPT:

 ## Clone the Repository: